AleenaCodes/SPE-Android-Camera/Report.md

 </manifest>
 ```

 If an app can still run without the camera, this can be changed to `android:required="false"`.
 It is then possible to check if a phone has a camera on runtime by running `hasSystemFeature(PackageManager.FEATURE_CAMERA)` upon app startup, and then disabling any features that require a camera to avoid any issues while running the app.
+It should also be noted that specifying that your app needs a camera means that it will not be shown on the Google Play store for devices that don't have a camera, thereby reducing any risk of devices without cameras trying to use your app.

 ## Creating Unique Files